angetato/Optimizers-for-Tensorflow/README.md

 ### Results
 I included a small [test file](neuralnets-testing-optimizers.py) which implements a simple neural net and 8 optimizers including AAdam and its variant.
 To run the code, simply go to command line an put ```python neuralnets-testing-optimizers.py```.
 You don't need tensorflow to run this file and to quickly view the difference between optimizers.
-However, I recommand for more interesting cases that you use the separate pyhton files.
+However, I recommand for more interesting cases that you use the separated pyhton files.

 The optimizers are tested on the make_moons toy data set by sklearn, availaible [here](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html)